bendqh1/powershell/powershell/git.md

 }
 ```

+Note:<br>
-> `--depth 1` makes it a shallow clone, so Git downloads only the current state rather than the repository's entire history.
+`--depth 1` makes it a shallow clone, so Git downloads only the current state rather than the repository's entire history.